Want to make an impression and memory on your guests? How about serving them truffle desserts in a shot glass!

 - 1 cup vegan chopped chocolate bar or chocolate chips of your choice (finely chop if using a bar, I used semi-sweet chocolate chips Enjoy Life brand)

 - First you need to prepare the basic chocolate whipped cream by clicking here.
-After making the whipped cream, fold in the peanut butter.
+Or follow these steps: Simply take the chilled coconut milk from the fridge and scoop out the hardened cream only.
+If after chilling over night, the cream is still liquid, then it’s not going to set properly and you need a different brand or can.
+Whip it for a few minutes until soft peaks.
+Whip in the cocoa powder, sugar and vanilla.
+Next, fold in the peanut butter.
 Place bowl in the fridge to firm up and set, at least a couple of hours.
+Or you could try the freezer, just until they are firm enough to scoop out, but not frozen.
 Next, line a cookie sheet with parchment paper and grab a melon scooper, it will make it much easier to form the whipped cream into balls since the mixture is very smooth.
 Remove the set cream from the fridge.
 You will need to work quickly since the cream will start to soften.

 - Using the melon scooper, form the mixture into balls, insert toothpicks into them and place on the parchment paper.
 Place the sheet in the freezer this time, until they are frozen.